MatthiasKunnen/space-engineers/scripts/SpinnerDriller/README.md

 - **PistonLowerSpeed** The speed in m/s used to lower the pistons with the `LOWER` command
 - **PistonGroupNamePrefix** If you do not specify _PistonGroupName_ in the spinner config, this prefix will be used, appended with the section name, to find the pistons of the spinner.
-- *RotorNamePrefix* If you do not specify _RotorGroupName_ in the spinner config, this prefix will be used, appended with the section name, to find the rotors of the spinner.
+- **RotorNamePrefix** If you do not specify _RotorGroupName_ in the spinner config, this prefix will be used, appended with the section name, to find the rotor of the spinner.

 All other sections describe a spinner.
 The section name is the name of the spinner.